 The north aisle is seen in the following photo.
 Notice the pilaster base on the left side of the main apse.

 (d) Crusaders House

 To the west of the Church a large residential house was excavated and reconstructed.

 Notice the Crusaders style stones on the wall of the house.

 The house contains two rooms and a courtyard, and a bathroom with toilet.

 A Roman sarcophagus (burial coffin), on the northern room, was reused as a water reservoir.

-The illustration on the aerial view on the right shows how the structures of the Crusaders are arranged along the foothill.
+The illustration on the aerial view shows how the structures of the Crusaders are arranged along the foothill.

 The photo below shows the lower level of the fortress.

 The fortress includes two floors.
 Stairs lead up to the summit.